 Hieronymus Karl Friedrich Freiherr von Münchhausen is a fictional German nobleman created by writer Rudolf Erich Raspe in 1785.
 The Baron’s fantastical and ludicrously impossible exploits have delighted children and movie goers for decades.
-Munchausen is known for his wild, outlandish stories, told in the first person, and his bravado and daring.
-Taking part in such activities as riding a cannonball and traveling to the moon.
+Munchausen is known for his wild, outlandish stories, told in the first person, and his bravado and daring––taking part in such activities as riding a cannonball and traveling to the moon.
 Far less whimsical is the Munchausen by Proxy Syndrome.
-The syndrome, named for Munchausen, also called or Factitious Disorder, is a very dark mental health condition wherein caregivers intentionally keep children sick, or exaggerate an existing condition.
+The syndrome, named for Munchausen, also called Factitious Disorder, is a very dark mental health condition wherein caregivers intentionally keep children sick, or exaggerate an existing condition.
 The Gypsy Rose Blanchard case is only the most recent to captivate and horrify the world.
-Lisa Hayden-Johnson claimed her son suffered from illnesses including diabetes, food allergies, cerebral palsy, cystic fibrosis and an intolerance to sunlight.
-This is a very extreme situation.
+Another example being Lisa Hayden-Johnson, who claimed that her son suffered from illnesses including diabetes, food allergies, cerebral palsy, cystic fibrosis and an intolerance to sunlight.

 I’ve been thinking about Baron Munchausen lately, and the syndrome, as he relates to our ongoing literacy crisis in America.
 The question I keep asking myself, now more so than ever before, is why the research and the science behind how we read, the large body of proof across multiple disciplines called the science of reading, isn’t making it into more classrooms.
 Bringing in the science would, of course involve a translational research component, as Mark Seidenberg and others have pointed out.
 Raw science doesn’t necessarily translate to practice in a classroom.

 I did some research on Munchausen by Proxy, that’s the term that came to mind, and I did so in the context of education and special education.
 I was able to find that a similar condition can be found in our education system.
-It’s an institutional mindset more than anything.
+This syndrome in the education setting is more of an institutional mindset than anything.
 What does cause this reluctance to provide meaningful services that would facilitate change?
 Money?
 Maybe.
 Malala’s father taught her and her friends to read in three languages in a war zone with no money, so it’s not necessarily a limiting factor.
 It could be pride.
 Our system is very much about achievement and success.
-I postulate that there is also something on a more subconscious psychological level at work.
+I postulate that there is also something on a more subconscious psychological level at work that is factoring into the equation.
 Logically, at least to me, it makes very little sense why, when given the materials, the research, and the tools to help a student––a custom-made intervention if you will––why that wouldn’t be worth a try.

 The notion of reading and learning being natural, a romantic and far-fetched idea that is not rooted in fact, is woven into the fabric of the educational world we have built.
 We have designed an institutional foundation for learning that is based on what adults want to be true of children, rather than the reality that children face as newcomers to the world.
 This newness is often interpreted as tabula rasa, or an irrefutable innocence that cannot be changed or altered, as if a five-year-old will not ever become a twenty-five year old.
 Marcus Aurelius wrote “the universe is change; our life is what our thoughts make it.”
 Unfortunately, I think that’s what’s happening.
 The universe and our reality is changing constantly, and in order to maintain a sense of control we have come to see the world not as it is, but as we wish it to be.